supervisely-ecosystem/repository/README_DEV.md

-# List of public modules
+# List of DEV public modules

 Those github repositories will be automatically scanned for new updates and show up at Ecosystem tab in Supervisely: